apenwarr/redo/README.md

 the need for people to re-implement file comparison over and over in every project or for multiple files in the same project.

-There are disadvantages to using checksums for everything,
+There are disadvantages to using checksums for everything automatically, however:
-however:

-- calculating checksums for every output file adds time to the build;
+- Building stuff unnecessarily is *much* less dangerous than not building stuff that should be built.
+Using checksums will

-- it makes it hard to *force* things to rebuild when you know you absolutely want that;
+- It makes it hard to *force* things to rebuild when you know you absolutely want that.
+(With timestamps, you can just `touch filename` to rebuild everything that depends on `filename`.)

-- targets that are just used for aggregation (ie. they don't produce any output of their own) would always have the same checksum - the checksum of a zero-byte file - which causes confusing results.
+- Targets that are just used for aggregation (ie. they don't produce any output of their own) would always have the same checksum - the checksum of a zero-byte file - which causes confusing results.

+- Calculating checksums for every output file adds time to the build, even if you don't need that feature.

+- Building stuff unnecessarily and then stamping it is much slower than just not building it in the first place, so for *almost* every use of redo-stamp, it's not the right solution anyway.

+- To steal a line from the Zen of Python: explicit is better than implicit.
+Making people think about when they're using the stamp feature - knowing that it's slow and a little annoying to do - will help people design better build scripts that depend on this feature as little as possible.

+- djb's (as yet unreleased) version of redo doesn't implement checksums, so doing that would produce an incompatible implementation.
+With redo-stamp and redo-always being separate programs, you can simply choose not to use them if you want to keep maximum compatibility for the future.

+- Bonus: the redo-stamp algorithm is interchangeable.
+You don't have to stamp the target file or the source files or anything in particular; you can stamp any data you want, including the output of `ls` or the content of a web page.
+We could never have made things like that implicit anyway, so some form of explicit redo-stamp would always have been needed, and then we'd have to explain when to use the explicit one and when to use the implicit one.

 Thus, we made the decision to only use checksums for targets that explicitly call `redo-stamp` (see previous question).

+I suggest actually trying it out to see how it feels for you.
+For myself, before there was redo-stamp and redo-always, a few types of problems (in particular, depending on a list of which files exist and which don't) were really annoying, and I definitely felt it.
+Adding redo-stamp and redo-always work the way they do made the pain disappear, so I stopped changing things.

 # Why does 'redo target' always redo the target, even if it's unchanged?